-This is done on the basis of our legitimate interest in the analysis of the user behavior and in optimizing our Websites (Art.
-6 (1) f) GDPR).
-The information generated by the cookie about the use of these Websites is stored on the servers of Piwik PRO or service providers commissioned by them in Europe.
+This processing is done only subject to your prior consent.
+Thus, the legal basis for this processing is Art.
+6 (1) a) GDPR).
+The information generated by the cookies about the use of these Websites is stored on the servers of Piwik PRO or service providers commissioned by them in Europe.
 The IP address is anonymized immediately after processing and before saving.
 The information generated by Piwik PRO is not used to identify the user of these Websites personally and is not merged with other personal data of the user.

 If you are registered with the respective social network and are logged in, you can communicate directly with the social network.
-To increase the protection of users’ personal data while visiting our website, the plugins are integrated into the website using the “two-click solution”.
-This guarantees that when our webpages containing such a Plugin are accessed, no connection is made with the servers of the provider of the social network at first.
+To increase the protection of users’ personal data while visiting our website, the Plugins are integrated into the website using the “two-click solution”.
+This guarantees that no connection is made with the servers of the provider of the social network at first when our webpages containing such a Plugin are accessed.
 Only when a user activates a Plugin does the user’s browser create a direct connection to the servers of the provider of the social network.
 The content of the respective Plugin is transmitted directly to the user’s browser and integrated into the page.

 Through the integration of the Plugin, the provider of the social network is given the information that a user has accessed the page in question.
 If the user is logged on to the social network, the provider of the social network can allocate the visit to the user’s account on the social network.
 When users interact with the Plugins, for instance by clicking a share button or posting a comment, the corresponding information is transmitted from the user’s browser directly to the social network and saved there.
 As the provider of this site we are not informed about the content of the data transferred or its use by the social network.

-Specifically, the following Plugins are integrated into our website using the two-click solution.
+Specifically, the following Plugins are integrated into our Websites using the two-click solution.

 Facebook Social Plugins

-Users can also completely prevent the loading of the Facebook Plugins via browser add-ons using “Facebook Blocker”, e.g. for Mozilla Firefox: https://addons.mozilla.org/de/firefox/addon/facebook-blocker/; for Opera: https://addons.opera.com/de/extensions/details/facebook-blocker/?display=en; for Chrome:
+Users can also completely prevent the loading of the Facebook Plugins via browser add-ons using “Facebook Blocker”, e.g. for Mozilla Firefox: https://addons.mozilla.org/de/firefox/addon/facebook-blocker/ or for Opera: https://addons.opera.com/de/extensions/details/facebook-blocker/?display=en;

 Twitter Social Plugins